rese1f/meanflow/README.md

 ## TODO

-- [ ] Dependencies and sanity check for GPU.
+- [x] Dependencies and sanity check for GPU.
+(FID=11.29 with default training setting)

 ## License